 WATER HEATER.
-Any heating appliance or equipment that heats potable water and supplies such water to the potable hot water distribution system.
+Any heating appliance or equipment, not exceeding a pressure of 160 psi, a volume of 120 gallons and a heat input of 200,000 Btu/h, that heats potable water and supplies such water to the potable hot water distribution system.